Down Payment Assistance Programs and Grants

 Down Payment Assistance For First-Time Homebuyers

 Who is eligible to use the program?
-As mentioned above, total borrowers’ income equals or less than 140% of the median area income.
+As mentioned above, total borrowers’ income is equal to or less than 140% of the median area income.
 Down payment assistance is offered to first-time homebuyers.
-First-time homebuyers are any borrower who did not own a property in the past three years.
+First-time homebuyers are borrowers who did not own a property in the past three years.

 Down Payment Assistance For Heroes and First Responders

-Any borrower on the loan application who is a current, retired, volunteer, or non-paid first responder is eligible for down payment assistance.
-First responders are defined as police officers, public safety officers, paramedics, firefighters, or emergency medical technicians (EMTs).
+Any borrower on the loan application who is a current, retired, volunteer, or unpaid first responder is eligible for down payment assistance.
+First responders are police officers, public safety officers, paramedics, firefighters, or emergency medical technicians (EMTs).
 Heroes are other professionals who keep the public safe.

 Military personnel are classified as heroes and are eligible for first-time assistance programs and grants.
-The down payment mortgage assistance comes in the form of a forgivable grant.
-The down payment assistance is capped at a maximum of 3.5% of the purchase price which is the minimum FHA down payment requirement.
+Down payment mortgage assistance comes in the form of a forgivable grant.
+It is capped at a maximum of 3.5% of the purchase price, the minimum FHA down payment requirement.
 Since HUD requires a 3.5% down payment on FHA loans, we utilize the 3.5% from the down payment mortgage assistance.

 Closing Costs on DPA Home Purchases

-Please remember that you are still responsible for closing costs but can use seller concessions to pay up to 6% of the purchase price towards your closing cost.
+Please remember that you are still responsible for closing costs, but you can use seller concessions to pay up to 6% of the purchase price towards your closing costs.
 Seller concessions combined with the down payment assistance cannot result in your receiving cash back at closing.
 That is not allowed.

 This gift is forgivable after three years of homeownership.
-You cannot refinance your loan within the first three years or will owe the down payment assistance funds back.
+You cannot refinance your loan within the first three years, or you will owe the down payment assistance funds back.

 The same is true if you sell your home.
 The average American has been in their home for over three years, so we do not see this as a problem.
 One thing to know is that using down payment assistance programs takes longer than regular FHA loans to close.
 There are a few more steps involved in receiving this grant.
 We recommend asking for at least 45 days to close on this program.